ediluz1991/code-challenge/frontend/js-twitter-api/README.md

 This challenge generally takes candidates no more than 3 hours to complete.

+**Please do not use any JavaScript starter app as the base of your application**

 ## Requirements

 1. Setup a public GitHub repository to host the code.
 1. Use your favorite JavaScript framework (preferably Angular, Backbone or React) to:
   1. Consume the [Twitter API](https://dev.twitter.com/docs/api) to display the time & content of the last 25 tweets for any given Twitter handle.
   1. Make the UI spiffy.
-  1. Feel free to package this app in Rails/Node as required.
+  1. Feel free to package this app in Rails/Node/Django as needed.
 1. Deploy the application to Heroku (free app/tier).

 ### Bonus Points